vaishn23/Vendor-Performance/README.md

 # Vendor-Performance
-An end - to - end SQL + Python project depicting the vendor performances and sales summary
+An end-to-end SQL + Python project depicting the vendor performances and sales summary